cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 >
 > The unit functions in the system library are based on the principles described here.

 Mindustry allows your processors to control existing units.
 Among other things, you can use units to mine, attack, build, heal or move things around.
-Using units isn't that complicated, but it isn't always immediately apparent what needs to be done or what went wrong with your code, if it doesn't work as expected.
+Using units isn't that complicated, but it isn't always immediately noticeable what needs to be done or what went wrong with your code if it doesn't work as expected.

 I'm laying out just the basic pointers here, you'll need to combine the techniques mentioned in your own way to create a truly robust solution.